polotek/node/doc/api/process.markdown

 ### process.getuid()

-Gets the user identity of the process.
-(See getuid(2).)
-This is the numerical userid, not the username.
+Gets the user identity of the process, see [getuid(2)](http://kernel.org/doc/man-pages/online/pages/man2/getuid.2.html) This is the numerical user ID, not the username.

     console.log('Current uid: ' + process.getuid());

 ### process.setuid(id)

+Param: id {Integer|String} The numerical user ID or username string.

-Sets the user identity of the process.
-(See setuid(2).)
+Sets the user identity of the process, see [setuid(2)](http://kernel.org/doc/man-pages/online/pages/man2/setuid.2.html).
 This accepts either a numerical ID or a username string.
 If a username is specified, this method blocks while resolving it to a numerical ID.

     console.log('Current uid: ' + process.getuid());
     try {